Disassembler

 Introduction

-LIEF extended exposes a user-friendly API to disassemble code in different places of executable formats for the following architectures: x86/x86-64, ARM, AArch64, RISC-V, Mips, PowerPC, eBPF.
+LIEF Extended provides a user-friendly API for disassembling code within various parts of executable formats for the following architectures: x86/x86-64, ARM, AArch64, RISC-V, MIPS, PowerPC, and eBPF.

 import lief